JimGalvan/BacklogrWeb/README.md

 # Backlogr Frontend

 Angular single-page app for Backlogr.
-It handles sign-in, workspaces, tickets, and the insights panel where AI analyses (TL;DR, test cases, refinement) stream in token by token.
+It handles sign-in, provider connections, workspaces, Sources, imported tickets, and the ticket insights used to refine work before
+implementation: Summary, Refinement Findings, and Relevant Files.

 ## How it fits together